serverless/serverless/docs/providers/fn/guide/intro.md

 ## Core Concepts

-Here are the Serverless Framework's main concepts and how they pertain to Kubeless.
+Here are the Serverless Framework's main concepts and how they pertain to Fn.

 ### Functions

-A Function is a [Kubeless Function](http://kubeless.io/).
+A Function is a [Fn Function](http://Fn.io/).
 It's an independent unit of deployment, like a microservice.
 It's merely code, deployed in the cloud, that is most often written to perform a single job such as:

 * *Saving a user to the database*
 * *Processing a file in a database*